nballou/nickballousite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 </br ></br ></br > Hello!
-I'm a PhD researcher at Queen Mary University of London studying well-being and video gaming, with regard to both quantity and quality of play.
+I'm a PhD researcher studying well-being and video gaming, with regard to both quantity and quality of play.

 A primary goal of my work is to make psychological research on games more rigorous and trustworthy.
 I'm deeply involved in [open science](https://nickballou.com/openscience) advocacy, training, and meta-scientific research.
 I serve on the QMUL Research Integrity Committee and as the Local Network Lead for the [UK Reproducibility Network](https://www.ukrn.org).